How To Stop My Bull Terrier Puppy From Nipping & Biting?

 A Bull Terrier puppy’s mouth is their natural tool for exploring the world around them.
 They simply love to get their tiny teeth into just about anything.
 For some people, one of the most frustrating things about raising a Bull Terrier puppy is dealing with nipping and biting.
 You don’t want your Bull Terrier puppy’s nipping turning into a lifelong habit.

 The good news is that it’s entirely normal for your Bull Terrier puppy to want to nip and chew on anything they see and you can teach them to stop it.
 It’s important to help your Bull Terrier puppy learn to curb their mouthy behavior.
 There are various ways to teach your puppy to stop mouthing and biting people altogether.
+So let's dive in on how to stop Bull Terrier puppy from nipping & biting!

 Here are some useful tips to reduce Bull Terrier puppy nipping and biting.
 These practical tips will help you to keep it from developing into a habit.

-- Give them distraction toys: Bull Terrier puppies love toys almost as much as children.
+Bull Terrier puppies love toys almost as much as children.
 Distraction toys are a great way to reduce Bull Terrier puppy nipping and biting.
 They serve as an incredible outlet for your Bull Terrier puppy's mental and physical activity.
 Distraction toys are interactive and entertaining for your Bull Terrier.
 This way, your Bull Terrier puppy doesn’t get bored and won't start biting you.

-- Give them an alternative item to chew: Dental chews and chew toys reduce nipping and encourage healthy chewing habits from the start.
+Dental chews and chew toys reduce nipping and encourage healthy chewing habits from the start.
 It's a great way to satisfy your Bull Terrier puppy's natural urge to chew.

-- Encourage noncontact play: In situations of excitement and play, your Bull Terrier puppy might start nipping or biting at your hands.
+In situations of excitement and play, your Bull Terrier puppy might start nipping or biting at your hands.
 You can play exciting games like fetch and tug-of-war rather than just squishing their face and rough play.

-- Redirect your Bull Terrier puppy's energy: Bull Terrier puppies need activities in their lives.
+Bull Terrier puppies need activities in their lives.
 You need to keep your little furry companions physically and mentally stimulated.
 As your Bull Terrier puppy gets engaged in an activity or game, it redirects nipping and biting.

-- Interrupt the nipping: If your Bull Terrier puppy nips you, use an interrupter cue.
+If your Bull Terrier puppy nips you, use an interrupter cue.
 This can be an "ouch", "eek!", or "yip" noise.
 It's meant to be more of a startling sound, not something said in a harsh, negative tone.
 The goal is to interrupt the behavior and make the puppy pause their nipping.
 Even if your Bull Terrier puppy accidentally puts teeth on your skin, use the interrupter cue.
 Soon they will learn that humans don't tolerate any nipping or biting.

 Besides working on nipping and biting behavior as outlined above, make sure you start off with puppy-proofing your home to help keep your Bull Terrier pup out of danger.